Slamsneider/SingleTom/README.md

 This example is only to somehow illustrate the flexibillity of this workflow.
 Also note the tokenuse where `gpt-3.5-turbo-16k` is a life saver.

+TIPS:
+* If you do not "ADD TO HISTORY", eg. if you don't need the answer in further communication, then you save tokens down the line.
+* Remember to "ADD TO HISTORY" if you need the answer in further communication.
+* If you need to have a lot of text to history, then use `gpt-3.5-turbo-16k` as it has 16k tokens available for each request.
+* Treat the HISTORY as a freakin' scratchpad, it's not a chatbot.
+* There is no right or wrong way to do it, just do it your way.

 ## About OpenAi Models and Tokens
 Each model have a different total tokens available for the inference (request).
 One token is approximately 4 characters.